BlackHC/mamo/README.md

 We could get rid of most of DumboOnlineCache entirely if we stored VIDs and Fingerprints in ObjProxies :shrug:
 (The only exception would be special-cased external objects.)
 However, that removes the idea of DumboOnlineCache as an intermediate caching layer :-/

+So one can separate:
+A FingerprintFactory for ComputedValues and a registry that connects vids and values, and an online cache on top of the persisted cache

+# FingerprintDigest

+FingerprintDigestValue might create cycles that keep objects alive.
+We need to duplicate the values to break cycles.

+Or we can create a WeakBimap?

+## What do we store in PersistentCache vs OnlineCache?

+OnlineCache holds a mapping from vid <-> wrapped values PersistedCache just holds values.
+We can rewrap values that are being passed to PersistedCache to make sure that there are no shared references.

+I think I need to separate external values and tags and move these out of OnlineCache.

+* [ ] rewrap values that get passed to PersistedCache